gbmhunter/blog/content/pages/programming/embedded-linux/yocto-project/_index.md

-{{< figure src="/images/2017/04/yocto-linux-build-in-progress-showing-cpu-usage.png" width="1491px" caption="An embedded Linux build in progress (using Yocto), note the CPU usage!" caption-position="bottom" >}}
+{{< figure src="/images/2017/04/yocto-linux-build-in-progress-showing-cpu-usage.png" width="1491px" caption="An embedded Linux build in progress (using Yocto), note the CPU usage!"  >}}